Controlled Analyses of Social Biases in Wikipedia Bios: Additional Evaluation Results

 \section{Additional Evaluation Results}

-Figures \ref{fig:app_match_eval1}-\ref{fig:app_match_eval3} show SMD values for all target groups analyzed in this work akin to \Fref{fig:african_american_eval}.
+\Fref{fig:app_match_eval} shows SMD values for all target groups analyzed in this work akin to \Fref{fig:african_american_eval}.
 In general, matching improves SMD as compared to not matching. \textsc{Pivot-Slope TF-IDF} generally performs the best.
 In some cases, \textsc{TF-IDF} and \textsc{Percent} do reduce SMD more than \textsc{Pivot-Slope TF-IDF}.
 However, in \Sref{sec:results} we discuss the limitations of these methods, that they heavily favor articles with fewer categories.
 Figure \ref{fig:umap_latinx_american} shows the UMAP for the articles corresponding to Hispanic/Latinx Americans and the comparison sets formed by different matching methods, analogous to \Fref{fig:umap_african_american}.
 Similar to our discussion in \Sref{sec:results}, the \textsc{Pivot-Slope TF-IDF} matches output a distribution of categories most-similar to the target set.